blacktop/docker-cuckoo/docs/virtualbox.md

 1000
 ```

-> You can rebuild cuckoo, api and web docker images with a different uid by changing `docker-compose.vbox.yml` build args.
+> You can rebuild cuckoo, api and web docker images with a different uid by changing `docker-compose.vbox.yml` build argument `DEFAULT_CUCKOO_UID` or just uncomment and set `CUCKOO_UID` environment variable accordingly in `vbox/config-file.env`.